vprusso/Android-PiTrainer/README.md

 PiTrainer
 ==========

 A simple Android application to help in memorizing some of the digits of the irrational number Pi.
+Can be downloaded from the GooglePlay store here: https://play.google.com/store/apps/details?id=captainhampton.pi.trainer&hl=en

 ![Android-PiTrainer](screenshots/logo.PNG)